chakrabar/chakrabar.github.io/_posts/articles/2018-05-28-async-await.md

 **Note:** The standard classes provided by the framework for I/O works, all supports `async` operations.
 These are well designed, and should be used in place of the synchronous counterparts whenever they make sense.
 For example, `File.WriteAllBytesAsync()` or `HttpClient().GetStreamAsync()`.
 {: .notice--info}

+**Note:** To easily share data throughout an asynchronous workflow, you can declare your variables as **[`AsyncLoacal`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.asynclocal-1?redirectedfrom=MSDN&view=netframework-4.7.2)**.
+These data will be shared across the async flow irrespective of the threads.
+Also, take a look at [`ThreadLocal`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadlocal-1?redirectedfrom=MSDN&view=netframework-4.7.2), which can be used to attach some data with the current thread.
+{: .notice--info}

 This concludes our discussion on _"how does async-await work"_.
 In the **[Part II](/articles/async-await-2/)** of this post, we'll look at some general usage scenarios and see how to turn a synchronous method to asynchronous step-by-step.

 #### All posts in the series - Tasks, Threads, Asynchronous